Wake Tech News

 Wake Tech President Dr. Scott Ralls, left, poses with new Board of Trustees members, left to right, Kenyatta Elliott, Jen Willis, SGA President Daniela Rebong and Temple Sloan.
 (Joshua McKinney/Wake Tech)

 RALEIGH, N.C.
-(August 19, 2025) – Three community leaders are the newest members of the Wake Tech Board of Trustees.
-Kenyatta Elliott, Temple Sloan and Jen Willis were sworn in at Tuesday's board meeting and will serve four-year terms.
+(August 19, 2025) – Three community leaders and Wake Tech's student body president are the newest members of the college's Board of Trustees.

 Elliott is an experienced health care administrator, currently serving as associate vice president at Duke University Health System.
 She was appointed by the Wake County Board of Commissioners.
 Prior to Duke, Elliott was an assistant administrator at Johns Hopkins Hospital in Baltimore.
 She earned a bachelor of science degree from North Carolina Central University and a master's degree in Health Care Administration/Management from the University of Maryland.

 Sloan, appointed by the North Carolina House of Representatives, serves as president and chief executive of Trail Creek Investments, headquartered in Raleigh.
-He is a graduate of both the U.S. Naval Academy and the Fuqua School of Business at Duke University.
+He is a graduate of the U.S. Naval Academy and the Fuqua School of Business at Duke University.
 Sloan served as a Navy SEAL and completed deployments to both Iraq and Somalia.
 He continues to serve in the Navy Reserve.

 Willis, appointed by the North Carolina Senate, joins the Wake Tech board with a distinguished career in higher education and public policy spanning nearly three decades.
 A former director of government relations for the North Carolina Community College System, Willis also served as associate dean for advancement at the UNC School of Government and held key positions in Wake County government and the North Carolina General Assembly before she retired.
 She has a bachelor's degree in Political Science from the University of North Carolina at Chapel Hill and a master's degree in Public Administration from North Carolina State University.